Sotatek-PhucTa/wombat/README.md

 While Wombat protocol focuses on being a stableswap protocol, we can still implement price oracles getter functions within the implementation contract for future upgradability or roadmap changes.

-> Non-stablecoin assets can also be introduced to Wombat protocol as long as they are traded in isolation within their aggregate accounts.
-For example, pool account id_1 of aBNB, bBNB, etc. and pool account id_2 of BUSD, BUSD-T, USDC, TUSD, etc.
+> Non-stablecoin but soft-pegged assets can also be introduced to Wombat protocol as long as they are traded in isolation within their aggregate pools.

+## Licensing

+The primary license for Wombat Exchange V2 Core is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](/LICENSE)

+### Exceptions

+- All files in `contracts/interfaces/` are licensed under `GPL-2.0-or-later` (as indicated in their SPDX headers).
+- All files in `contracts/libraries/` are licensed under `GPL-2.0-or-later` or `MIT` (as indicated in their SPDX headers).
+- All files in contracts/test remain unlicensed.

 ## Helpful Links 🔗